Madrid held by Girona in Spanish league in another setback - WHIZ News

 Both teams hit the woodwork in the first half.

 Madrid was without Ballon d’Or winner Karim Benzema, who missed his third straight game because of muscle fatigue.
-Coach Carlo Ancelotti said Benzema was not feeling fit enough to return to the squad this weekend.
+Ancelotti said Benzema was not feeling fit enough to return to the squad this weekend.
+The coach also couldn’t count on midfielder Aurélien Tchouaméni because of a muscle ailment.

+Madrid needs a victory against last-place Celtic on Wednesday to guarantee first place in Group F of the Champions League.

+Madrid is the defending champion both in the Spanish league and in the Champions League.

 OSASUNA ROLLS